 The bill establishes new regulations for contingent fee contracts for legal services entered into by political subdivisions in Kansas.
 It mandates that before a political subdivision can approve such a contract, the governing body must hold an open meeting to discuss the contract's details, including the reasons for pursuing the legal matter, the qualifications of the attorney or law firm, and the necessity of the contingent fee structure.
 Additionally, the governing body must make written findings confirming the substantial need for the legal services and the inadequacy of other payment structures.

 Furthermore, the bill requires that any contingent fee contract approved by a political subdivision must receive approval from the attorney general before it becomes effective.
-The attorney general has 90 days to either approve or refuse the contract based on specific criteria, such as compliance with legal standards and the potential impact on ongoing state matters.
+The political subdivision must submit various documents to the attorney general, including the proposed contract and a description of the legal matter.
+The attorney general has 90 days to approve or refuse the contract based on specific criteria.
 If the attorney general does not act within this timeframe, the contract is automatically deemed approved.
-The provisions of this section will expire on July 1, 2029, and any existing contracts prior to July 1, 2025, must be submitted for review by July 1, 2026.
+The provisions of this section will expire on July 1, 2029.